Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .bash}

-We can then run the following command (we are adapting the `bwa mem` command we've used previously.
+We can then run the following command (we are adapting the `bwa mem` command we've used previously).

 ~~~
 bwa mem -t 4 ../pilon/pilon.fasta ../../data/illumina_fastq/ERR2935805.fastq | samtools view - -Sb | samtools sort - -@4 -o pilon_short_read_alignment.bam